Language: EN

 Throwing an exception

 In C#, we can throw an exception ourselves using the throw keyword.
-By throwing an exception, we indicate that an error has occurred and we want to notify the program.
+By throwing an exception, we are indicating that an error has occurred and we want to notify the program.

 throw new Exception("An error occurred");